 Expert tips for success

-- Pre-make the delicious tomato sauce the day before if you want to get ahead.
-I leave out the butter then re-heat it on the day and add it in.
+- Make the sauce ahead.
+You can prep the tomato basil sauce the day before to make assembly super relaxed.
+I leave out the butter, then reheat the sauce and add it in right before using.

 Recipe FAQs

-Store well covered or in an airtight container in the fridge for up to three days.
-I think microwaving is the easiest way to reheat, it can dry out slightly in the oven.
-This isn't a huge portion so hopefully you won't have leftovers!
+Store leftovers tightly covered or in an airtight container in the fridge for up to three days.
+I find microwaving gives the best reheat, the oven can dry it out a little.

 Some other recipes to try